bmd007/FenceX/work-report/evaluation.md

 Which leads to queries reaching the instance when it's state it under preparation and resulting errors avoids a successful restart.

 One way to solve this in production is to use BLUE/GREEN deployment strategy.
+This approach is very important for services with large in memory data sets like location-aggregate.
 Implementing special health checks for KafkaStreams is also another option.